 - Readings: Free Speech (Price, 2022); Democracy/Fragile States (Caldwell, 2022); China (Day, 2022), Middle East (Abrams, 2021; Broder, 2020b); Central America (Young, 2018); Global Migration (Glazer, 2020a) from CQ Researcher readings.
-Universal Declaration of Human Rights from the United Nations website and Human Rights (2021) from Gale Opposing Viewpoints; Russia & Ukraine (Berger, 2022) from The Washington Post and (Bates, 2015) from The Week; NATO (Masters, 2022) from Council on Foreign Relations; Global Migration (Sengupta, 2015) from The New York Times; Human rights & COVID-19 response (2020) from the United Nations - 2.
-Assignments: Essays 1-Free Speech, 2-Russia-Ukraine, 3-NATO, 4-China, 5-Central America; Exercises 2-Human Rights, 3-Democracy, 4-Middle East - 3.
-Activities/Experiences: Weekly in-class discussions as well as Canvas discussions/brainstorming sessions.
+Universal Declaration of Human Rights from the United Nations website and (Gjelten, 2018) from National Public Radio.
+Russia & Ukraine (Berger, 2022) from The Washington Post and (Bates, 2015) from The Week; NATO (Masters, 2022) from Council on Foreign Relations; Global Migration (Sengupta, 2015) from The New York Times - 2.
+Assignments: Essays 1-Free Speech, 2-Russia-Ukraine, 3-NATO, 4-China, 5-Central America; Exercises 2-Human Rights, 3-Democracy, 4-Middle East\ - 3.
+Activities/Experiences: Weekly in-class discussions as well as Canvas discussions/brainstorming sessions as needed.
 Exercise 4-Middle East and Final-Freedonia.
 Videos: The story of human rights, The Universal Declaration of Human Rights, Human rights in the 21st century; Freedom of speech: Government and politics #25, Rowan Atkinson on free speech, Freedom of speech and right to offend: Proposition, Free speech under attack; History of democracy, Understanding authoritarianism, Fragile states index 2021, What is the future of fragile states?; Why Russia is Invading Ukraine, Slavs and Vikings: Medieval Russia and the Origins of the Kievan Rus; What is NATO?, NATO: Summary on a map; From Follower To Leader, Why China is building islands, How Taiwan Became the Biggest Risk; Peace in the Middle East?, Leaving Afghanistan, The Abraham Accords and the Israeli-Palestinian Conflict; Northern Triangle: The origins of America's migrant crisis, Cental America: History and heritage; Migration crisis: Time for a new approach?, Large-scale movements of refugees and migrants are a global phenomenon